nt1dc/nt1dc/README.md

 - 🌱 I’m currently learning Spring
 - I have been writing in Java for the second year
 - I’m currently working on University Labs
-- I have base knowladge of: JS, React, PHP, CSS, HTML
+- I have base knowledge of: JS, React, PHP, CSS, HTML
 - I will be happy to take part in various it competitions and Hackathons
 - Contact with me [vk](https://vk.com/ntidc) or [telegram](https://t.me/nt1dc)